paginagmbh/redmine-graphs-plugin/README.md

 Display the progress of a project relative to time spent.
 Intended to be used to track a project progress relative to an ideal schedule.

+* _Spent time_: The total of all time logged to the project
+* _Remaining_: The total estimated time of all open issues
+* _Estimated - Remaining_: the estimated time to complete closed issues on the project.
+This provides a metric for measuring the accuracy of the projects time estimates
+* _Due Date_: the target date of the project/version

 ![burndown](/img/burndown.png "Burndown")